genomicsclass/leanpub/manuscript/random_variables.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/random_variables.Rmd).

 We have explained what we mean by *null* in the context of null hypothesis, but what exactly is a distribution?
 The simplest way to think of a *distribution* is as a compact description of many numbers.
 For example, suppose you have measured the heights of all men in a population.
-Imagine you need to describe these numbers to someone that has no idea what these heights are, for example an alien that has never visited earth.
-Suppose all these heights are in contained in the following dataset:
+Imagine you need to describe these numbers to someone that has no idea what these heights are, such as an alien that has never visited Earth.
+Suppose all these heights are contained in the following dataset:

 ```r
 library(UsingR)
 x=father.son$fheight
 ```
-One approach to summarizing this numbers is to simply list them all out for the alien to see.
+One approach to summarizing these numbers is to simply list them all out for the alien to see.
 Here are 10 randomly selected heights of 1,078.

 ```r